koendv/vacuum-pump-controller/README.md

 ## Usage

+The controller needs two power sources: +5V from the usb connector for the electronics, and +12V from the DC jack for the vacuum pump and solenoid valves.

 Plug the controller in a usb port, and connect to the usb serial port.
 On linux, this is ``minicom -D /dev/ttyACM0``

 Hit the reset button to see the boot message: